A puzzled ClearScore user asked:

 Inflation will hurt affordability

-The prices that are going up include many essential bills and living costs.
-So most people’s bank accounts will be looking less healthy now than they were a few months ago.
+Many people’s bank accounts will be looking less healthy now than they were a few months ago because of the rising cost of living.

 That is what an affordability score is measuring.
 If you now have less money left at the end of the month, your affordability score is going to drop.